awsles/AzureExtensions/Ax.Cosmos/README.md

 Note that the location property is not filled in as the underlying API does not yet return it.

+## Performance
+Achieving decent performance is challenging.
+Event with 20,000 RUs configured, adding/upserting documents is dead slow.
+I attempted to improve this by spawning jobs for calling the Cosmos REST API via Invoke-WebRequest, but even this ran into its own issues.
+Some observations:

+* The Cosmos REST API only allows a single document to be synchronously added at a time.
+There doesn't appear to be any API to allow multiple documents to be created at once.
+The .NET team has created a bulk executor library for Cosmos: https://docs.microsoft.com/en-us/azure/cosmos-db/bulk-executor-overview but this 1st cut of the module is itself in powershell so cannot yet take advantage.

+* The **Invoke-RestMethod** cmdlet has an unexplainable lag, as if the requests are being serialized.

+Bottom line: If you have a lot of data to insert/update, you may need to develop your own solution.
+But if you happy with some lightweight use, this library is acceptable.

 ## Next Steps
 In no particular order: